yannickdengler/Scattering_of_dark_pions_in_Sp4_gauge_theory_2405.06506/README.md

 - "N_T": The temporal extent of the lattice
 - "operators": A list of the operators extracted from the logfile.
 Each operator has an entry for the real and the imaginary part.
 - "correlators": A array that contains the correlation function of each measured operator.
 The array has four indices and has the size: ```num_Operators x num_soruces x num_Montecarlotimes x N_T```.

+## External Data

+The file "input/sigma_v_data_errors.csv" contains the data from FIG. 1 of [1].
+It shows the velocity-weighted cross-section as a function of the mean velocity of dark matter in halos of dwarf-, low-surface brightness galaxies and galaxy clusters.

+## References

+[1] - Manoj Kaplinghat, Sean Tulin, and Hai-Bo Yu.
+Dark Matter Halos as Particle Colliders: Unified Solution to Small-Scale Structure Puzzles from Dwarfs to Clusters.
+Phys.
+Rev. Lett., 116(4):041302, 2016. doi:10.1103/PhysRevLett.116.041302.